vickstrom/katacoda-scenarios/automation-of-model-evaluation/step1.md

     app.run(host='0.0.0.0', debug=False, port=1337)
 </pre>

 By running `python3 server.py`{{execute interrupt}}, you start the webserver.
 Now the server awaits a POST request at `http://[[HOST_SUBDOMAIN]]-1337-[[KATACODA_HOST]].environments.katacoda.com/mlops-server`.
 The __POST__ request will contain JSON data in its body, which will contain all the data belonging to a pull request event.
-Lets get GitHub to send us these events to our endpoint.
+This URL will be used when creating our GitHub App.